Preview Panel

 Background color

 Section titled “Background color”You can change the preview background to test your components against different surface colors.
-A background picker offers 13 semantic surface options:
+The background picker offers semantic surface options:

 | Option | Token |